thepaulmacca/thepaulmacca.github.io/_posts/2024-10-18-Linting-Helm-Charts.md

 Error: 1 chart(s) linted, 1 chart(s) failed
 ```

+Errors will return a non-zero exit code and fail the pipeline.

 ### Feedback Levels

 Helm provides 3 levels of actionable feedback about charts.
 These are useful to know in case you come across them: